Murals of Fargo-Moorhead

 Front Street Taproom | 614 Main Ave

-Located right behind Front Street Taproom, this dedication to the Swedish environmental activist is a beautiful reminder of all she’s done to combat climate change in North Dakota.
+Located right behind Front Street Taproom, this mural is dedicated to the Swedish environmental activist, and it's a beautiful reminder of all she's done to combat climate change in North Dakota.

 Downtown Heart